 - If the UE supports relaxed measurement and relaxedMeasurement is present in SIB2, the UE may further relax the needed measurements, as specified in clause 5.2.4.9.

 - For UE camping on NTN cell, if the UE supports skipping TN measurement, and the UE has obtained its location information, and if coverageAreaInfoList and tn-AreaIdList are broadcast in system information, the UE may not perform measurements of a TN frequency when UE is not in the coverage of that frequency provided via tn-AreaIdList, regardless of the frequency priority.

+- For Aerial UE, if ssb-ToMeasureAltitudeBasedList-19 is configured for the measurement frequency, when the UE is within an altitude range indicated by corresponding altitudeRange-r18 in ssb-ToMeasureAltitudeBasedList-r19, it may prioritize the measurements on the SSB(s) configured in ssb-ToMeasure-r18 in ssb-ToMeasureAltitudeBasedList-r19.
+Otherwise (i.e., the UE is within an altitude range indicated by corresponding altitudeRange-r18 and ssb-ToMeasure-r18 is absent in ssb-ToMeasureAltitudeBasedList-r19) it measures on all SS-blocks.
+When the UE is outside all the altitude ranges indicated by corresponding altitudeRange-r18 (if any) in ssb-ToMeasureAltitudeBasedList-r19, ssb-ToMeasure (without suffix) applies.